lemonlawaz/lemonlawaz.github.io/faqs.md

 #Do I have to pay attorneys' fees?

-No. There are no out of pocket attorneys' fees to the consumer.
+There are no out of pocket attorneys' fees to the consumer for pre-litigation representation.
 Attorneys' fees are requested from the manufacturer as part of any settlement.
 A consumer would only pay fees if that consumer decides to accept a settlement offer that does not fully pay for attorneys' fees.
 However, a consumer is not obliged to accept any offer that does not fully pay fees.
 You will be made aware of how much a settlement offer will net you, and you will always have the option of deciding whether to accept or reject any settlement offer.

-*If there is no recovery obtained on your behalf, then no fees are charged.*  We only get paid if you get paid.
+*If there is no recovery obtained on your behalf and you comply with your representation agreement, then no fees are charged.*  We only get paid if you get paid.

 #How much of my time will this take?